-This meeting series is comprised of various stakeholders which include members of the CBAS Executive Team, CBAS providers, MCPs, DHCS, and representatives from CAADS.
-The quality strategy has two overarching goals: 1) to assure CBAS provider compliance with program requirements through improved state oversight, monitoring, and transparency activities; and 2) to improve service delivery by promoting CBAS best practices, including person-centered and evidence-based care, which continue to guide CBAS program planning and operations.
-Throughout DY 20-Q1, stakeholders provided input and feedback on the draft key performance measures with a focus on prioritization and implementation.
+This meeting series is comprised of various stakeholders, including members of the CBAS Executive Team, CBAS providers, MCPs, DHCS, and representatives from CAADS.
+The quality strategy has two overarching goals: (1) to assure CBAS provider compliance with program requirements through improved state oversight, monitoring, and transparency activities, and (2) to improve service delivery by promoting CBAS best practices, including person-centered and evidence-based care, which continue to guide CBAS program planning and operations.